MFR6340/theenglishextension.org/young-world-4/unit-4:The Call of the Alps.md

 <img src="https://imgur.com/yF8ZSP4.png" width="25%" />

-A lovely book that explains festivals and gatherings that take place throughout Switzerland from Fasnacht festivites to the , to the Bullmarket in Zug.
+A lovely book that explains festivals and gatherings that take place throughout Switzerland including the well-known Carnival festivites to the Bullmarket in Zug.
+Basel, to Jura, to Zug.
+Fasnacht festivites to the , to the Bullmarket in Zug.

 <a href="https://www.bookdepository.com/Festivals-and-Traditions-in-Switzerland-Barbara-Piatti-Yvonne-Rogenmoser/9780735844162" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1056567331" rel="nofollow">Buy on Orell Füssli</a>